Friday, August 19, 2022

 Parents should give their cadets spending money, credit cards, checkbooks, etc. prior to departing to their barracks room for lunch and the Superintendent’s Welcome.
 These items should be left in the Barracks room and secured.
 We ask that you do not bring them to Cameron Hall, as the new cadets cannot carry items when they depart Cameron Hall.

 It is important that new cadets eat during this time and drink plenty of fluids with the meal.
-Lunch will be provided for new cadets from 11 a.m. - 1:00 p.m. in Crozet Hall.
-New cadets can eat at no charge in Crozet Hall; the cost for family members is $10 for adults.
-Tickets will be sold at the Matriculation Fair in Cocke Hall; payment will also be accepted in Crozet as well.
+Lunch will be provided for new cadets from 11 a.m. to 1:00 p.m. in Crozet Hall.
+New cadets can eat at no charge in Crozet Hall; the cost for family members is $10 per person.
+Meal tickets will be sold at the Parents Council Social Friday evening in Marshall Hall, Center for Leadership & Ethics, and at the Matriculation Fair in Cocke Hall on Saturday morning from 8:00 a.m. to 12:00 p.m.
+Payment will also be accepted in Crozet Hall.

-The PX in Lejeune Hall is an alternative location where family members and new cadets can pay to eat.
+The PX in Lejeune Hall is an alternative location where family members and new cadets can pay to dine on post.

-Should you desire to eat lunch off-Post in Lexington there are numerous restaurants available as well.
-New cadets may not wear the athletic uniform off post.
+Should you desire to eat lunch off post in Lexington, there are numerous restaurants nearby as well.
+NOTE: New cadets may not wear the athletic uniform off post.

 VMI’s Chaplain will hold a non-denominational prayer session for new cadets and parents in JM Hall.
 This is optional for all families.